aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 # Generative AI retrieval-augmented generation (RAG) chatbot workshop

 This **internal** repository contains instructions and examples to create your first generative AI chatbot connected to a knowledge base.

 In this workshop you're going to learn:
 - a foundational generative AI design pattern: retrieval augmented generation (RAG)
 - how to use Amazon Kendra to implement a knowledge base with a document index
-- how to ingest documents into the knowledge base
+- how to ingest documents into the knowledge base using Kendra connectors
 - how to use Amazon SageMaker JumpStart to deploy an open source LLM as a real-time endpoint and use the endpoint for inference
 - how to use HuggingFace TGI container and Amazon SageMaker to deploy an LLM as a real-time endpoint
 - how to use Amazon Bedrock to connect to large language models (LLMs) and use them via an API